Richard Ayre: BBC

-Ayre began his professional career as a reporter in Northern Ireland.
+As first a news trainee at the BBC, he began his professional career as a reporter in Northern Ireland.
 In 1988, the then Home Secretary Douglas Hurd banned Sinn Féin from the airwaves in response to Irish Republican Army bombing campaigns.
 It was seen by many as extremely damaging to freedom of speech and the press in Britain.
 When Ayre became Controller of Editorial Policy he took legal advice and was satisfied that the prohibition could not stop the use of actors' voices to replace the more cumbersome use of subtitling.
 This is credited as having rendered the prohibition increasingly ridiculous.
+In 1980, during the Iranian embassy siege Ayre interviewed the terrorists by phone.

-He also re-wrote the BBC's Producer Guidelines into the most comprehensive manual of programme-making ethics, which became a model for many broadcasters worldwide.
+Ayre also re-wrote the BBC's Producer Guidelines into the most comprehensive manual of programme-making ethics, which became a model for many broadcasters worldwide.
 He established Britain's first bi-media (television and radio) centre at BBC Millbank, introducing the first digital editing to British network journalism.
 In 1995, Ayre played a key part in steering the Panorama interview with Diana, Princess of Wales to air – a decision which infuriated the BBC's then Chairman Marmaduke Hussey.
 Lords Hall and Birt have declined to be interviewed about the débâcle and, with the death of Steve Hewlett, Ayre has been the only person directly concerned prepared to be interviewed about it and the subsequent controversy caused by the actions of the reporter Martin Bashir.

 In March 2010, the government announced that Ayre was to join the BBC Trust - the governing body of the Corporation - replacing fellow journalist Richard Tait.
 Reappointed in 2014, Ayre chaired the Editorial Standards committee of the Trust, the final court of appeal for audience complaints about BBC content.